voyagersearch/voyager-py/pipeline/steps/voyager-nlp/README.md

 To install the Python dependencies required for NLP:

+1. Ensure Python 2.7.10, 2.7.11 or 2.7.12 is installed.
-1. Run the setup.bat file located in the voyager-nlp folder.

-By running the setup.bat, the Python libaries with the requirements.text will be installed as well as the English language model that spacy requires:
+2. After confirming Python is installed, run the setup.bat file located in the voyager-nlp folder.
+By running the setup.bat, the Python libraries with the requirements.text will be installed as well as the English language model that spacy requires:
+3. Run the nlp_service.py to start

+## Contents

+* <i>bottle.py</i> -- A fast and simple micro-framework for small web applications.
+Required for the nlp_service.py.

+* <i>nlp_service.py</i> -- A web-based service for parsing text with spacy.

+* <i>setttings.py</i> -- Contains settings for service address (i.e. localhost), service port and log file location.

+* <i>lingustic_features.py</i> -- Includes functions to parse text and tag the entities.

 ## Named Entity Types